New South Wales federal redistribution

 The part of the locality of Carlingford located to the east of Pennant Hills Road and Marsden Road, and that part of the locality of Epping located to the west of Midson Road will be transferred from the Division of Bennelong to the proposed Division of Parramatta.

-Objections referring to this matter: More than 80 objections received were concerned with the electoral division(s) in which the suburbs of Dee Why and North Curl Curl are located.
+Objections referring to this matter: More than 80 objections received were concerned with the electorate(s) in which the suburbs of Dee Why and North Curl Curl are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

-Comments on objections referring to this matter: More than 100 comments on objections received were concerned with the electoral division(s) in which the suburbs of Dee Why and North Curl Curl are located.
+Comments on objections referring to this matter: More than 100 comments on objections received were concerned with the electorate(s) in which the suburbs of Dee Why and North Curl Curl are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Redistribution Committee’s proposed redistribution: At the start of the redistribution: